 The fit is everything

 Make sure the jacket shoulders align with your own, the sleeves show about half an inch of shirt cuff, and the trousers fall neatly over your shoes without excess bunching.
-If you can, opt for made-to-measure or bespoke tailoring, which will ensure the best fit for your unique body shape.
+If you can, opt for made-to-measure or bespoke suit, which will ensure the best fit for your unique body shape.

 Stay classic with a crisp shirt

-Underneath your lounge suit, a crisp white shirt is a foolproof choice that exudes sophistication.
-However, don’t be afraid to explore subtle patterns or light blue tones for a bit of variety.
 A shirt with a spread collar works well with a lounge suit, providing enough space for your tie without looking overly stiff.
-Ensure the shirt is well-pressed and free of wrinkles for a neat, clean look.
+Just make sure that the shirt is well-pressed and free of wrinkles for a neat and clean look.

-One right tie makes all the difference
+Right tie makes all the difference

 Make sure the tie’s width complements the lapels of your jacket: narrow ties for slimmer lapels, wider ties for broader lapels.
 Remember, your tie should reach just the top of your belt buckle for the perfect length.